For Boards

 Neighbors first.
 Board members live next to the homeowners they govern.
 Hiring a manager means the delinquency notice, the violation letter, and the follow-ups to correct an issue come from someone else.
 Board members keep their relationships with their neighbors.
 The manager absorbs the friction.

-Good HOA management is customer service — to the board, to the homeowners, and to the community as a whole.
-When the work runs well, the volunteers on the board can spend their time on governance and direction instead of running operations.
-The manager is the multiplier on what the board can accomplish.
+Good HOA management is customer service — to the Board, to the homeowners, and to the community as a whole.
+When the work runs well, the volunteers on the Board can spend their time on governance and direction instead of running operations.
+The manager is the multiplier on what the Board can accomplish.

 The work